maksimryndin/distributed-book/src/established-systems/erlang.md

 * distributed system must be observable (Erlang has excellent tracing and monitoring [tools](https://www.erlang.org/doc/man/observer.html) allowing to observe even specific Erlang processes);
 * communication is asynchronous so no node has to wait any acknowledgement that its message was received by another one;
 * message passing is location transparent (the code to send message to local Erlang process is the same as for sending to a process on another node in the cluster -- at a cost of more RAM and time to `memcpy` as every message is deeply copied);
-* maintaining global data (namespace of lightweight processes in case of Erlang) and full connectivity severely limits scalability.
+* maintaining global mutable data (namespace of lightweight processes in case of Erlang) and full connectivity severely limits scalability.

 [^klarna]: For example, Sweden fintech Klarna uses Erlang as it's core platform handling 2 million transactions per day - look at their [job descriptions](https://jobs.lever.co/klarna?team=Engineering).